 Accordingly, Smith argues that there are indeed periods of Jewish history in which Jews can be defined as a nation.
 He refers specifically to the first century CE (Smith, The Antiquity of Nations, p.
 144), which is the focus of this book.
 However, Smith immediately goes on to state that the existence of a “nation” does not necessarily indicate “nationalism,” i.e. “an ideological movement for attaining and maintaining autonomy, unity and identity on behalf of a human population some of whose members deem it to constitute an actual or potential ‘nation’” (Smith, Diasporas, p.
 3).
 In his view, the revolts of the Jews against world empires (the Seleucids and later the Romans) were intended to help the Jewish nation, but did not stem from nationalism, but had, at most, an element of “national sentiment” (Smith, The Antiquity of Nations, p.
 144).
 As we shall see throughout this book, this assertion too must be qualified.

 However, if nationalism is a modern phenomenon, what about religion?
-The term ‘ancient world religions’ is well known to all of us.
+The term “ancient world religions” is well known to all of us.
 In fact, religion is seen as one of the most basic human experiences.
 Nevertheless, “religion,” as we understand it today, did not exist back then; the prevailing perceptions of and attitudes toward all aspects of human existence were different.
 Jews have detailed laws that regulate almost every aspect of their lives.
 These laws are called “halakha,” a word derived from the verb halakh (to go), and halakha, (the way people should go).
-The halakha was developed intensively during the period covered by this book, but halakha is not its focus.
+The halakha was developed intensively during the period covered by this book, but is not its focus.
 Instead, it examines the connection between “religion” and “politics.”
 Yet due to the nature of halakha, the theological and religious ideas that connected religion and politics became a binding way of life for some Jews.
 When dealing with the “religious ideology” that motivated Jews to revolt in Rome, this study looks at the way in which Jewish groups attempted to decipher the metaphysical meaning of political reality.
 In the Bible, there is already a clear recognition that history in general, and the history of the Jews in particular, is governed by God.
 Concerning the Second Temple period, we should ask whether and how various Jewish groups developed different metaphysical and political attitudes towards Rome.
-The disparities in the context presented here are reflected in both the variety of policies adopted by Jews toward Rome—confrontation, acquiescence, or cooperation—and the cultural-religious question: How God expect us to act in relation to Rome?
-Is a covenant with Rome desirable or forbidden?
+The disparities in the context presented here are reflected in both the variety of policies adopted by Jews toward Rome—confrontation, acquiescence, or cooperation—and the theological-religious question: How did God expect them to act in relation to Rome?
+Was a covenant with Rome desirable or forbidden?

 For the Romans, the Jews were but one stone in a large mosaic of captive peoples.
 From a military point of view, they were a nuisance, sometimes a stubborn one, but certainly not an existential threat that could shake the Roman Empire.
 However, the way in which the Romans perceived the Jews did change over time.
 More importantly, it is quite possible that the way in which the Romans treated the Jews profoundly changed the self-consciousness of the latter.
-According to one great Jewish historian, the punishment imposed by the Romans on all Jews after the Great Revolt is precisely what turned the Jews into a “nation.”
+According to one Jewish historian, the punishment imposed by the Romans on all Jews after the Great Revolt is precisely what turned the Jews into a “nation.”